kroketio/chatripper/README.md

 * REST API
 * Generate invite links

-## Performance

-cIRCa is designed to operate primarily in memory.
-It is both multithreaded and asynchronous.
-It can handle thousands of concurrent connections.
-I/O operations are queued whenever possible, and concurrency is prioritized to deliver a fast, responsive chat experience - low-powered hardware included.

 ## Server-side scripting

 Change messages in transit, modify/add IRCv3 message tags, and more.